Keerthisaisathwik/Keerthisaisathwik/README.md

 - 👋 Hi, I’m @Keerthisaisathwik
 - 👀 I’m interested in Learning and my skills in Web Development
-- 🌱 I’m currently learning Nodejs, React, Angular
+- 🌱 I’m currently learning Nodejs, React
-- 📫 Follow me in "https://www.linkedin.com/in/sai-sathwik-386a27218/" this is my linked in profile.😊👍
+- 📫 Follow me at "https://www.linkedin.com/in/sai-sathwik-386a27218/" this is my LinkedIn profile.😊👍